Labour vs boiler unit cost: where your money actually goes Why “cheap boilers” usually cost more

 What “labour” actually includes

 Comparison sites talk about “installation” as if it’s just hours on site.
 It isn’t.
+Proper installation is a bundle of checks, upgrades, protection work and documentation.

 1. Removing the old boiler properly